nihalseth0506/particle-fluid-surface-interaction/README.md

 ## Overview

-This project presents a **modular simulation framework for modeling particle motion under gravity, fluid flow, and surface interaction** using MATLAB.
+This project presents a modular simulation framework for modeling particle motion under gravity, fluid flow, and surface interaction using MATLAB.

-The system is formulated as a **hybrid dynamical system**, combining:
+The system is formulated as a hybrid dynamical system, combining:
 - continuous particle dynamics governed by differential equations, and
 - discrete contact events that instantaneously modify the system state.